Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/swagger/README.md

 > see https://aka.ms/autorest
 ## Getting Started

-To build the SDK for Chat Client, simply Install AutoRest and in this folder, run:
+To build the SDK for Server Calling Client, simply Install AutoRest and in this folder, run:

 ### Setup
 ```ps